martin-olivier/vangelis/README.md

 RETURN VALUE:
         0               if all tests succeed
-        1               if one or more tests failed or crashed 84              if IO_Tester failed to load the test file
+        1               if one or more tests failed or crashed 84              if IO_Tester failed to load a test file
 ```

 You can also run multiple test files at once :